gbprod/substitute.nvim/README.md

 Then you can then execute `s<motion>` to substitute the text object provided by the motion with the contents of the default register (or an explicit register if provided).
-For example, you could execute siw to replace the current word under the cursor with the current yank, or sip to replace the paragraph, etc.
+For example, you could execute siw to replace the current word under the cursor with the current yank, or sip to replace the paragraph, etc. (this action is dot-repeatable)

-This action is dot-repeatable.

 Note: in this case you will be shadowing the change character key `s` so you will have to use the longer form `cl`.